marcpresler/OccupancyMS/README.md

 # OccupancyMS
 An algorithm to calculate the site stoichiometry of a phospho-sites (or other modifications) measured under multiple conditions with quantitative mass spectrometry and provide confidence intervals.
 The approach for single sites is implemented in MATLAB for datasets of an arbitrary size.
-Similar code for multi-sites is forthcoming.
+The code for multi-sites will be posted shortly.

 Created by Marc Presler, Martin Wuehr, Allon Klein, Elizabeth Van Itallie.